ravindasenarath/aws-saa/README.md

   - Works with Elastic IP, EC2, ALB, NLB(public or private)
   - Have health checks
   - Only need to whitelist 2 ips, DDos, Shield protection
+  - Is a good fit for non-HTTP use cases, such as gaming (UDP), IoT (MQTT), or Voice over IP
+  - Use cases
+    - Blue/Green deployments without been subjected to DNS caching on clients

 ### Global accelerator vs CloudFront